Enrollment and Attendance FAQs

-Friendship Public Charter School Online can offer school supplies and Title I services to qualifying homeless youth.
+Friendship PCS Online can offer school supplies and Title I services to qualifying homeless youth.
 Determinations of qualifying students are made on a case-by-case basis.

-Parents/Students may review the Friendship Public Charter School Online of Homeless Children and Youth policy by calling the school office.
+Parents and students may review the Friendship PCS Online of Homeless Children and Youth policy by calling the school office.
 If you feel you may be eligible for services please call the school office at 202.729.8287.